LorenzoCausa/bridge_DJI_ROS/README.md

  - Redmi 5g
  - Lenovo Tablet 2 A10-70F

+## How to install it
+Open the project with Android Studio, install it in your android mobile device.

 ## Note
 This mobile application is part of my master thesis project, for more info see the correspondant chapter of the written paper.